-This is my family’s version of the Soviet chocolate Prague cake.
+This is my family’s version of the chocolate Prague cake.
 This Prague cake is a variation of the famous Viennese Sachertorte.
 There are a lot of different recipes for Prague cake and every family has its own recipe.
-The recipe below was in my family for more than 20 years.
+The recipe below has been in my family for more than 20 years.

 PIN this recipe to your Pinterest Boards for later!